 You Are Alone

 So who’s left?
 Are you in the 1% of tech marketing professionals who has not had to deal with any of the above?
 Then how about this: One of the major pain points I hear from my colleagues time and again is how alone they are.
 Maybe not completely alone, or technically alone, depending on the size company you work for.
 If you are a start-up, it may be just you responsible for all of the marketing, including the content.
 And yes, you’re alone.
 But if you work for a medium-to-large company, you may have colleagues in the marketing department, but no one is really focused on content the way you are.
 The writers write.
 The PR person distributes.
-The social media managers push.
+Social media managers push.
 But really it’s you, at the end of the day, that has to show the results of the content.
 Wouldn’t it be better to not shoulder the responsibility alone?
 To work with an experienced agency who feels your pain?
 Whose mission is based on healing your pain?

 Yes, this comes off sounding a bit self-promotional, but our claims also feel familiar, don’t they?
 This was my experience when I was working for a technology brand, and this is what we hear people tell us.
 It’s why they reach out to us to begin with.
 If you need help in content creation because of any of the above reasons (or any reason), check out our portfolio, see the blog posts and white papers we have created for technology companies, and then reach out.